wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-federation-issues/includes/2-troubleshoot-issues-interoperating.md

 Check the users upgrade mode. **Teams Only** modes does not allow a user to initiate a Skype for Business chat, call, or meeting.

+> [!TIP]
-**Tip:** Coexistence modes will continue to exist after the retirement of Skype for Business Online on July 31, 2021.
+> Coexistence modes will continue to exist after the retirement of Skype for Business Online on July 31, 2021.
 Upgrade users to Microsoft Teams before that date, otherwise they will be automatically scheduled for an assisted upgrade.
 It is recommended that you plan and implement the upgrade yourself, using Microsoft’s upgrade guidance.
 See the **Learn More** section for more information.